DiaLeor/wrangling/README.txt

 -- data-import.R
 - Notes on spreadsheets

-    - Paths and the Working Directory - review of the working directory and paths and code for importing data from the dslabs package
+    - Paths and the Working Directory - review of the working directory and paths

-    - readr and readxl Packages - notes on readr and readxl pacakges and code for reading in files of CSV format
+    - readr and readxl Packages - notes on readr and readxl pacakges

-    - Importing Data Using R-Base Functions - details about the content update that changed 'read.table' default stringsAsFactors = TRUE to stringsAsFactors = FALSE
+    - Importing Data Using R-Base Functions - details about the content update that changed the 'read.table' default

-    - Downloading Files from the Internet - notes on retrieving data directly from a url and code for downloading files from the internet
+    - Downloading Files from the Internet - notes on retrieving data directly from a url

 -- murders.csv
 - Data on US gun murders, copied from the dslabs package